christopherobin/mage/docs/walkthrough/WebApp.md

 add a complex tutorial as a separate package (avoiding a download after having finished playing it), but you should put it last in the chain.
 The components in the "main" package are not allowed to depend on an optional package.

+To get more control over how the loader treats HTML and styles that you put into your package, please read more about the [Loader API](../../lib/loader/Readme.md).

 ## Next chapter